iamclint/Zeal/README.md

   - `/map level 0` shows default of all levels
   - `/map level 2` shows the current zone's level 2 data

-#### Position marker
+#### Position markers
-The map supports adding a position marker to easier identification of target coordinates.
+The map supports adding position markers for easier identification of target coordinates.
+The markers have a label centered above them, with the default set to the marker loc values.
+There is no set limit to the number of markers.
+See how to clear them below.

 * Zeal options slider to adjust the marker size
 * Command examples:
-  - `/map marker 1100 -500` sets a map marker at /loc of 1100, -500
+  - `/map marker 1100 -500` adds a map marker at /loc of 1100, -500 labeled "(1100, -500)"
   - `/map 1100 -500` is a shortcut for the command above to set a marker at 1100, -500
+  - `/map marker -300 200 camp` adds a map marker at /loc of -300, 200 labeled "camp"
-  - `/map marker` clears the marker
+  - `/map marker` clears all markers
-  - `/map 0` is a shortcut for clearing the marker
+  - `/map 0` is a shortcut for clearing all markers
+  - `/map marker size 40` sets the marker size to "40%"

 #### Map font
 The map supports selecting a "spritefont" formatted bitmap font file.
 A few sizes of arial